 If the group finds any difficulty in navigating your application, it’s important to find a solution.
-This might require a significant change to your existing prototype, so be prepared to go through a number of iterations and remain patient.
+This might require a significant change to your existing prototype, prepared to go through a number of iterations and remain patient.

-Now that you have a functioning app that meets your clients most basic needs, it is important to develop a plan for its aesthetics.
+Now that you have a functioning app that meets your clients’ most basic needs, it is important to develop a plan for its aesthetics.
 Consumer expectations are constantly rising, and the most successful applications now go above and beyond functionality to deliver a clean and pleasant user experience.

-People not only expect their apps to work smoothly, they also require engaging interfaces, original images and great animations.
-This is particularly true given the competitive nature of the market, meaning design is now what often separates a popular app from one that doesn’t achieve its potential.
+People not only expect their apps to work smoothly, but they also require engaging interfaces, original images, and great animations.
+This is particularly true given the competitive nature of the market, meaning the design is now what often separates a popular app from one that doesn’t achieve its potential.
 The key here is to not underestimate the importance of securing an engaging design on top of a well-functioning and sleek framework.

 Confidence over experience

-With the ultimate goal of improving clients’ trading performance through education, Capital.com delivers financial lessons, videos, quizzes and more through its Investmate app.
+With the ultimate goal of improving clients’ trading performance through education.
+Capital.com delivers financial lessons, videos, quizzes and more through its Investmate app.

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+CFDs complex instruments and come with a high risk of losing money rapidly due to leverage.
 77% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.